galleto/ProblemsSolutionsAndNotes/CompetitiveProgramming3-Book/ch01/1. UVa 00272 - TEX Quotes/README.md

+# Here is the problem [UVA-272](https://vjudge.net/problem/UVA-272) #

-﻿The problem is solved with a simple traversal of the string using a boolean variable to alternate between opening and closing quotes.
+The problem is solved with a simple traversal of the string using a boolean variable to alternate between opening and closing quotes.

 The problem statement (if you check it on UVa Online Judge)